gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 ### Define permissions

-You now have typed _allow kit_ at your disposal:
+You now have a typed _allow kit_ at your disposal:

 ```typescript
 import { allow } from "zodiac-roles-sdk/kit"